 All awards are for a period of 1 academic year (Fall and Spring Semesters) or for 1 summer term.
-The award will pay partial-full tuition costs for 12-18 graduate credit hours each semester (graduate academic credit only).
+The award will pay partial to full tuition costs for 12-18 graduate credit hours each semester (graduate academic credit only).
+Amount of award is dependent on funding available.
 Students are encouraged to register for at least 15 credit hours each term, but must register for at least 12 credit hours.
 Only graduate credit hours count toward this requirement.
 Registration for more than 18 credit hours will require the student to pay for those hours in excess of 18.
 A student's eligibility to be awarded a GIA is limited to no more than 3 years at the specialist-level.
 GIAs will not be awarded to students who have accumulated 174 or more graduate credit hours.